bingomanatee/snaps/api/Space.md

 #### Space.bd(props : Object, ele: DomElement (optional), parent: DomElement | BrowserDom (optional) ) : BrowserDom

 returns an new BrowserDom object.
 The props can be element or attribute values.
-Note unless props.addElement == true, the returned BrowserDom's element is not automatically inserted into the document.
+Note unless props.elementToDom == true, the returned BrowserDom's element is not automatically inserted into the document.

 #### Space.update() : void